SkytAsul/INSA-Typst-Template/README.md

 1. Open the ZIP archive file and copy the `insa-template` folder in the directory with your Typst project.
 1. (*OPTIONAL*) If you are using the Typst web application, you have to first *create* the `insa-template` folder by clicking on the little folder button in the "Files" panel.
     ![illustration](illustrations/typst-folder.png)
-1. (*OPTIONAL*) After creating the folder, simply drag all the files you downloaded in it (`template.typ, cover.jpg, footer.png, logo.png`).
+1. (*OPTIONAL*) After creating the folder, simply drag all the files from `insa-template` that you downloaded in it
 1. Choose between the available templates: `insa-document`, `insa-report`, `insa-stage` or `insa-letter`.
 1. Add this line at the beginning of your Typst file (by default, `main.typ`):
     ```typst
     #import "insa-template/letter-template.typ" : * // for letters and short documents
-    #import "insa-template/document-template.typ" : * // for reports and full documents
+    #import "insa-template/document-template.typ" : * // for reports, stages and full documents
     ```
 1. Copy the `#show` rule from the example document of the template you chose to your Typst file.
 In example:
     ```typst